MattBaltzell/garden-good/Proposal/README.md

 https://rapidapi.com/fireside-worldwide-fireside-worldwide-default/api/plant-hardiness-zone

 This app will use the **Plant Hardiness Zone API** in order to determine the hardiness zone in which the user resides.
-Stretch goal: The app will then use this information to provide the user with the correct planting and care instructions for their hardiness zone.
+FUTURE: The app will use this information to provide the user with the correct planting dates for their hardiness zone.

 Sample API response data: